The university provides various options for medical coverage. Coverage is provided through Aetna.

 New employees will receive a card to their home address approximately 2-3 weeks after you enroll from Aetna for medical and prescription coverage.

-All four plans offered at Rice include prescription drug coverage through Express Scripts.
-You may purchase your medications at any network pharmacy or through the Express Scripts mail-order program.
-Note that a 90-day prescription will be required for maintenance medication after your second 30-day fill, your doctor will need to write the prescription for that amount.
+Effective July 1, 2024, all four plans offered at Rice include prescription drug coverage through Capital Rx.
+You may purchase your medications at any network pharmacy or through the Optum mail-order program.
+Note that a 90-day prescription will be required for maintenance medication after your second 30-day fill; your doctor will need to write the prescription for that amount.